INFO-4602-5602/project-1-godleyanchor/submissions/Godley/readme.txt

 	in a scatterplot as a dimension rather than a sum.
 Tableau is no the most intuitive interface, but as predominately a C and Python programmer, I'm not the biggest fan of d3 and javascript so these were actually easier to make as opposed to similar images made in Python.

+Whistle: Coordinated Views:
+	I created the bar graphs for both the X and Y datapoints and added the mouseover event.